jaypyles/WojackBot/README.md

 - [x] Containerize bot
 - [x] Add a makefile for the docker image

-# Disclaimer:
+## Disclaimer:

 This repository is for demonstration purposes only.
-The code in this repository is my original work and may not be used or reproduced without my permission.
-While I welcome feedback and constructive criticism, I do not authorize the use of my code for commercial or other purposes.
+The code in this repository may not be used or reproduced.
+I do not authorize the use of my code for commercial or other purposes.